 Adult Day Care Facility is defined by Nevada Revised Statutes (NRS) 449.004 as an establishment operated and maintained to provide care during the day, temporary or permanent, for aged or infirm persons, but does not include halfway houses for recovering alcoholics or drug abusers.
 The emphasis is social interaction in a safe environment.
 Adult Day Care Facilities are required by NRS to be licensed by the Bureau of Health Care Quality and Compliance (HCQC), Nevada State Health Division.
-Refer to MSM Chapter 2200.
+Refer to MSM Chapter 2200 -Home and Community Based Waiver for the Frail Elderly .